• Skip to primary navigation

 Instructions

-• Heat a saucepan.
+• Heat a non-stick frying pan.
 Add oil.
 Once it begins to shimmer, add slices of eggplant in batches.
 Make sure you don't overcrowd the pan.

-• Fry each side on medium-low heat till it's golden brown.
+• Fry each side on medium-low heat until it's golden brown.
 The exact time will depend on your pan.
-I was using a non-stick pan, and it each side was taking about 2 minutes.
+I was using a non-stick pan, and each side was taking about 2 minutes.

 • Place fried eggplant on paper towel to absorb excess oil.

 • Meanwhile, get the yogurt ready.
-Whip the yogurt till it has an even consistency.
+Whip the yogurt until it has an even consistency.
 Add salt to taste.

 • Gently fold the fried eggplant into the yogurt.
-Dust off with red chili powder.
+Dust with red chili powder.

 Comments